mltframework/shotcut/README.md

 make install
 ```

-If you do not `make install` Shotcut will fail when you run it because it cannot locate its QML
+If you do not `make install`, Shotcut will fail when you run it because it cannot locate its QML
 files.
-If you want to run `shotcut` from a build folder without installing you can
+If you want to run `shotcut` from a build folder without installing, you can
 make a symbolic link to the `qml` folder.
-It depends on where you build folder is, but assuming it
+It depends on where your build folder is, but assuming it
 is a sibling of the source tree folder:
 ```
 cd build